There is no moral to this story.

 The first six hours of driving that night were all highway, but the combination of a late start, virtually no traffic, a perfectly clear evening and a nearly full moon made the trip surprisingly pleasant.
 It was a warm summer night, the crickets were singing loudly, the stars and moon shone brightly, and the only downside was the occasional unpleasant blast of air when a tractor trailer passed me (and the surprisingly bad coffee at my 1AM Sheetz pit stop).

 I hit Cincinnati at a little after 3:30AM.
 If you’ve never been to or through Cincinnati, you should definitely take some time to check it out.
 Slightly larger and similarly river-bound like Pittsburgh, the Queen City towers over the Ohio River in much the same way as its eastern counterpart.
 The two cities, though blood rivals in sports, share a lot of similarities (including massive sports stadiums built right on the water).
-However, since I didn’t stop in Cincinnati, I won’t spend any more time on it.

 After crossing the iconic rusty-trussed Brent Spence bridge into Kentucky at nearly 4AM, I was pretty thoroughly exhausted.
 My original intent of driving through the night and non-stop to Nashville was a pipe dream.
 I got beyond the hustle & bustle of the non-stop city traffic and found a safe place to sleep for a couple hours.
-Pulling off and dozing at a rest stop about 40 minutes into Kentucky provided me with the rest I needed to complete my journey.
+Pulling off and dozing at a rest stop about 30 miles into Kentucky provided me with the rest I needed to complete my journey.

 Waking with the first golden peeks of sunlight over the horizon, I freshened up quickly and got back on the road.
 My original intent was to take all highways and get to Nashville in time for brunch.
 Dazed by lack of sleep and distracted by the incredibly gorgeous rolling Kentucky hills at sunrise, I mistakenly thought that I needed to either get through Louisville before rush hour hit, or I would have to bypass it completely….
 Never once comprehending that there would be no rush hour on Saturday morning!